A number of legal requirements affect butchers regarding the labelling and composition of fresh meat, cooked meat and meat products, eggs, and cheese.

 However, fresh (and frozen) pork, poultry, lamb and goat meat have to be labelled with its origin.

-A 'regulated product' is defined in the Products Containing Meat etc. (Wales) Regulations 2014 as: 'a food that contains one of the following as an ingredient (whether or not the food also contains any other ingredient): (a) meat; (b) mechanically separated meat; (c) the heart, the tongue, the muscles of the head (other than the masseters), the carpus, the tarsus, or the tail of any mammalian or bird species recognised as fit for human consumption'.
+A 'regulated product' is defined in the Products Containing Meat etc. (Wales) Regulations 2014 as: 'a food that contains one of the following as an ingredient (whether the food also contains any other ingredient): (a) meat; (b) mechanically separated meat; (c) the heart, the tongue, the muscles of the head (other than the masseters), the carpus, the tarsus, or the tail of any mammalian or bird species recognised as fit for human consumption'.

 Meat products must be accompanied by a label with the name of the product, details of any allergens, irradiated ingredients and added water in excess of 5%, as for fresh meat.
 Additionally, many meat products - such as sausages, burgers, pasties and pies - are subject to compositional requirements.